harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 ![Hello World in browser](/img/chrome_bqk5uaxq7h.png "Hello World in browser")

+Ok.
+Now that you've tested your app, let's shut down your server.
+In the terminal, `Ctrl+C` and your server will stop running.

 ### Handle Multiple Routes

 In your `src` directory, create a file named **routes.js**.
 In your terminal, if you are already in the `src` directory, do this.